Press Release for Monday, September 28, 2015

 Department of Public Relations

-The Intercultural Center for PEACE at the University of North Florida is hosting a Native American Celebration 10 a.m. to 4 p.m.
-Saturday, Sept.
-21, at the Coxwell Amphitheater, adjacent to the Student Union, Building 58, on campus.
+The Intercultural Center for PEACE at the University of North Florida is hosting a Native American Celebration from 10 a.m. to 2 p.m.
+Thursday, Oct.
+8, at the Student Union Osprey Plaza, Building 58, on campus.

-Dancing wouldn’t take place without the music of the drum, which is known as the “Heartbeat of Mother Earth.”
-This year’s event will feature The Family Drum Singers, a Southern-style drum group from Palatka, who travel throughout the Southeast sharing their songs and prayers.
+Dancing wouldn’t take place without the sound of the drum, which is known as the “Heartbeat of Mother Earth.”
+This year, the drum group features Matt Horse as head singer and showcases traditional dancers Rita Clare Horse and Frank Silverhawk.

 This event is free and open to the public.
 For more information, contact the Intercultural Center for PEACE at (904) 620-2475.